 - It can help predict the risk of certain liver complications, including fluid accumulation in the abdomen (ascites).

 The presence of metal in your body may be a safety hazard or affect a part of the MRE image.
-Before receiving an MRE, tell the technologist if you have any metal or electronic devices in your body, such as:
+Before receiving an MRI exam such as MRE, tell the technologist if you have any metal or electronic devices in your body, such as:

 - Metallic joint prostheses